Home » Water Quality » Contaminants » What Causes Brown Well Water & How to Get Rid of It

 1. Remove Brown Well Water by Using a Tannins & Water Softener System

 Water with high levels of dissolved minerals such as calcium and magnesium is known as hard water.
-Hard water is also subject to contamination by compounds such as rust, which give water a brown coloration.
-Therefore, if tests show that your brown water is the result of impurities such as rust or iron, installing a water softener & tannins removal system for your well may help.
+Hard water is also subject to contamination by compounds such as rust, which gives it a brown coloration.
+If the tests show that your brown water is the result of impurities such as rust or iron, installing a water softener and tannin removal system for your well may help.

-A water softener will remove mineral impurities, but it may not tackle issues such as silt and soil or bacterial growth.
+A water softener will remove mineral impurities but may not tackle issues such as silt and soil or bacterial growth.
+To remove sediment, it’s vital you install a sediment filter.
+There are two main types of sediment filters that are used for wells:

 4. Contact Professionals

-If septic runoff is the cause of this arduous problem, you should immediately contact a professional water treatment expert.
-They’ll thoroughly analyze your water supply and septic system and come up with a new plan to prevent further occurrences if need be.
+If septic runoff is the cause of the problem, you should immediately contact a professional water treatment expert.
+They’ll thoroughly analyze your water supply and septic system and come up with a plan to prevent further occurrences.

-Sometimes, having your well cleaned and installing a capable filtration system might be the solution.
-However, depending on the severity of the issue and the state your well is in, there are also cases when constructing a new well is the only solution.
+Depending on the severity of the issue and the state your well is in, there are cases when constructing a new well is the only solution.

 Step 3: Retest Your Well Water After Treatment

-Once your water is clean and clear again, it is time to retest for hidden contaminants.
-Even water that looks pure to the naked eye can contain dangerous impurities and toxins.
+Once your water is clean and clear again, it’s time to retest it for hidden contaminants.
+Even water that looks clean to the naked eye can contain dangerous impurities and toxins.

 Frequently Asked Questions